 "Since 2009, we have seen a 25% year-on-year growth in this region," explains Peter Lee, Osim's chief financial officer.

 "East Asian consumers have been consuming more and contributing positively to growth.
-We see that trend continuing in the near term."'Rise of the East'
+We see that trend continuing in the near term."

 While East Asia may not be the best-known of global regions, it contains a mix of established powerhouses, such as China, and hot destinations such as Indonesia, Thailand, Vietnam, Singapore and the Philippines.

 With the US and Europe stuck in a period of slow growth and recession, East Asia is becoming increasingly important, not just TO local companies but also the global economy.

 "It is the rise of the East that is driving the fundament shift in the world's centre of economic gravity," says Pushan Dutt, a professor of economics at business school Insead.

 "East Asian economies are starting to have a much bigger share of the global gross domestic product (GDP), they are key to the global production chain and a large chunk of the world's population lives here."